Thomas-Selin/language-model/README.md

 # Language model

-This project builds a language model.
+In this project I builds a language model and is a part of the course "Deep Learning - methods and applications" at Umeå Unversity the year 2025

-The project is based on [nanogpt-lecture](https://github.com/karpathy/ng-video-lecture) by Andrej Karpathy, which is licensed under MIT license.
+The beginning of the project was based on [nanogpt-lecture](https://github.com/karpathy/ng-video-lecture) by Andrej Karpathy, which is licensed under MIT license.
 See [Original Project: nanogpt-lecture](#original-project-nanogpt-lecture) below.
-Portions of the original code have been modified and many additional features has been added.
+Most of the original code have been modified and many additional features has been added.

 ## Training data

-Pre training/base training was done using a 3 dataset....
+Pre training/base training was done using a 3 datasets.

+TODO for README:

+- Specify datasets
-Specify which collumns are used in each dataset
+- Specify which collumns are used in each dataset

-Finallly chat alignment fine tuning was done using....
+- Finallly chat alignment fine tuning was done using....

-Recommend the use of tmux
+- Recommend the use of tmux

-Describe training process, incl. gpu
+- Describe training process, incl.
+GPU usage

-Created in the course ...
+- Created in the course ...

-# Scripts for training. sync, upload, stop etc.
+- Document scripts/methoods for adjusting training. sync, upload, stop etc.

 ## How to run

 1. Use [uv](https://github.com/astral-sh/uv) to set up the virtual environment
 2. Change venv's python version e.g.: `uv venv --python 3.11.9`.
 Then activate the venv with `source .venv/bin/activate`